hudsonbrendon/pyeventick/README.md

 }
 ```
 ## Check-in
-To check a participant use it
+To check in a participant use:
 ```python
 >>> eventick.checkin(12345, 'XXXXXXXX', '2015-10-17T16:54:35-03:00')
 ```
-This returns a code 200.
+It returns a 200 code.

 ## Check-in all
-To check in with multiple participants use it
+To check in multiple participants use:
 ```python
 >>> eventick.checkin_all(21091, {"attendees":[{"id":12345,"checked_at":"2015-10-17T16:54:35-03:00"}, {"id":67890,"checked_at":"2015-10-17T16:54:35-03:00"}]})
 ```
-This returns a code 200.
+It returns a 200 code.

 # Dependencies
 - Python 2.7